horenbergerb/horenbergerb.github.io/_posts/2020-11-18-ellipticcurvessequel.md

 <div>
 $$\int^x_0 \frac{dt}{\sqrt{1-t^4}} + \int^y_0 \frac{dt}{\sqrt{1-t^4}}= \int^{(x\sqrt{1-y^4} + y\sqrt{1-x^4})/(1+x^2y^2)}_0 \frac{dt}{\sqrt{1-t^4}}$$
 </div>
-Then, he found that there were similar *addition formulae* for a huge class of elliptic functions, even when they weren't obviously related to arc length.
+Then, he found that there were similar *addition formulae* for a huge class of elliptic integrals, even when they weren't obviously related to arc length.
 Later, it would be discovered that all elliptic integrals have similar addition properties.
 It was one of the most tangible aspects of the otherwise-elusive elliptic integrals.

 ### 1.0a) An Aside On Euler's Angle Addition